-Photophobia: Symptoms, causes and treatment of light sensitivity
+Photophobia: Light sensitivity symptoms, causes and treatment

 Photophobia, or light sensitivity, is eye discomfort caused by light.